greghendershott/pdb/README.md

 rename points such as `(provide (rename-out [foo xxx]))` are inflection points where the graph ends.

+## use->def vs. def->uses

+Either way, it is simple to proceed from a use to its definition.
+When the definition is in some other file, we know _which_ other file.
+If it's not yet in the database, we analyze it also, and so on transitively.

+On the other hand, proceeding from a definition to its uses has no such lazy JIT method.
+The set of known uses is limited by the set of already-analyzed files.

+This is another motivation to save analysis results for multiiple files in a database.
+A directory tree -- for a package or a project -- can be analyzed proactively, and the results reused.
+(Only a digest mismatch need cause re-analysis of a changed file.)

 # Disposition

 ## Racket Mode

+Status quo, Racket Mode's back end runs check-syntax and returns to the front end `racket-xp-mode` the full results for each file.
+The entire buffer is re-propertized.
+For example mouse-overs become `help-echo` text properties.

 How exactly would Racket Mode's back end use this?
-Still TBD.
-Two ideas so far:

-### Enhance

-One idea is that the Racket Mode back end would still do its check-syntax analysis, status quo.
-It's just that, *in addition*, it would submit some of the analysis results --- the discovered definitions and uses --- to the db.
-Presumably it would submit using another thread that doesn't delay the command response to the front end.

-The Emacs front end racket-xp-mode would not change how it handles text properties for annotations.
+Probably a mini-roadmap with two steps.

+### Step 1: Still all results at once

+Initially, Racket Mode's back end could use this pdb project the same
+way: Get the full analysis results, and re-propertize the entire buffer.

-At the same time, we could support new Racket Mode commands that query the db, such as multi-file xref-find-references or renaming.
+That in itself is no improvement.
+But we could add new Racket Mode commands that query the db, such as multi-file xref-find-references or renaming.

 Furthermore, I think we could eliminate the back end's cache of fully expanded syntax.
 For example find-definition no longer needs to walk